 “You can’t develop deliberate calm unless you’re aware there will be situations where your reptilian brain and limbic system are panicking, but acting on that panic can often be the wrong thing to do,” Gibson says.

-“Unless people practice what’s involved in staying deliberately calm, they’ll be overcome by the panic.”
+“Unless people practise what’s involved in staying deliberately calm, they’ll be overcome by the panic.”

 Over time the brain becomes hardwired to respond to situations in certain ways.
 For example, we may chose to avoid confrontation by walking away from heated arguments or simply acquiescing to demands from others.

 Without challenging these reactions, the brain forms habits and stops leaders from pursuing alternatives.

 "One of the best ways leaders can grow is to challenge their norms," Gibson says.

 “They stand up in front of other people and say, ‘the way we’re treating our customers is less than adequate’ or ‘we need to switch our manufacturing’,” he says.